houssamhh/planiot-web-app/README.md

 To populate the dataset, you need to run simulations for multiple configurations of the system.
 For example, we use the files in the ```Scenarios/medium-load/system-specifications``` directory to create the dataset found in ```Scenarios/medium-load/dataset```.

+*Note: to avoid running simulations for all IoT system specification files, we provide the ```response-times-dataset.csv``` file containing reponse times for the IoT system under different configurations.
+This file can be used in the next step*

 ##### Creating the PDDL domain and problem files
 Once the dataset is created, we can instantiate the PDDL domain and problem files.
 To do this, we run the following command:
 ```